Blackwork Tattoos

 Blackwork tattoos use only black ink, often with heavy solid fills and bold geometric or illustrative forms.

-Blackwork artists
+Blackwork tattoo artists

 frankenbeans tattoo studio